 It’s also important the rod fits not only the weight of the curtain fabric but also the grommets, curtain rings, or top pocket opening of the drapes you’ve chosen.

 The following rods are heavy-duty yet sleek, and they work with most types of window treatments, from sheer panels to decorative valances.

-You’d be forgiven for thinking Kamanina’s curtain rod is more expensive than it is.
-It’s substantial, thanks to 1-inch-diameter wood and resin (or metal) rods that bear up to 22 pounds of fabric and can accommodate grommet curtains.
-They have vintage-looking netted texture finials that go with most decor styles.
-Kamanina’s telescoping rods come in three adjustable sizes ranging from 36 inches to 144 inches.
-The brackets are adjustable, too, so you can customize the space between a wall and a window treatment.
-This model comes in finishes including bronze, black, silver, champagne, and red faux wood grain.
+You’d be forgiven for thinking KAMANINA’s curtain rod is more expensive than it is.
+It’s substantial, thanks to a 1-inch-diameter that bears up to 22 pounds of fabric and can accommodate grommet curtains.
+In appearance, this is a vintage-style option with textured finials that go with many decor styles.
+Not only is the rod itself adjustable, but so too are its brackets—meaning, you can customize the amount of space separating the wall and the window treatment.

 Ivilon’s solid metal, end cap-style rods upgrade your window treatments with sleek, clean contemporary style.
 The minimalist lines work with contemporary or vintage decor style.
 Like most store-bought rods, they come with finials and all the mounting hardware you need.
 The rod is 1 inch in diameter and sturdy enough to support heavy drapes.
 This rod is available in three telescoping lengths ranging from 16 inches to 240 inches and comes in a warm gold finish.
 Matching curtain clips are sold separately.